-- Collaboration software such as Microsoft Teams help teams to work together anywhere in the world
+- Collaboration software such as Microsoft Teams helps teams to work together anywhere in the world.

-- Microsoft Teams meetings are excellent for getting in touch with your team and disseminate crucial information quickly
+- Microsoft Teams meetings are excellent for getting in touch with your team and disseminating crucial information quickly.

 If you see that Microsoft Teams won’t connect to a meeting, you have to know you are not the only one experiencing this issue.

 This error occurs on a variety of system configurations, so that implies that the issue is not with the capabilities of the system itself.

 Here is what one user had to say about this issue on the Microsoft forums:

 When we schedule a meeting in a channel and then attempt to join we’re having issues.
 Clicking the main “Join online” button within this panel launches the meeting, but immediately kicks users out with no error message (just says “leaving” on screen).
 Has anyone experience this issue, and found a fix for this?

 Even though Microsoft has not released an official fix for this issue, some users have had success in temporarily bypassing it.
 Here is what you can try as well.